 How many does this make?
 I may be intentionally not keeping track, but here is the latest viral resignation post by a teacher.
 When I read these I understand more facets of the argument than I am proud of.
-I wonder what other teachers think when they read through those viral resignation letters?
+I wonder what other teachers think when they read about peers who have resigned from teaching.
 Do new teachers become discouraged?
 Do veteran teachers do a math problem to calculate years to retirement?

-I understand that as a teacher past the middle of my career I have a different view as well.
-I have already conquered starting out in teaching, starting over (and over) again teaching in new states, and I feel resilient as a teacher.
+I understand that as a teacher in the second half of my career, I have a different view as well.
+And I have already conquered starting out in teaching, starting over (and over) again teaching in new states, and I feel resilient as a teacher.

 Probably for the same reason YOU have not resigned from teaching yet.

 I like short people.
 The inverse relationship between your height on your attitude toward learning is interesting.
 I like introducing ideas, exploring concepts, and testing things out with people who are genuinely interested.
 Any learner can have that time when s/he is not prepared to learn, but children seem to have fewer of them.
 Students seem interested in learning about the patterns of the world.
 I also enjoy teaching adults who display these qualities, but it just seems adults come with more issues blocking their openness to real learning.